Walsall FIS offers up-to-date information,

 advice and help on services for families in Walsall.

 We all want the best for our children.
 We know that free early learning can make a big difference.
 To enable all children to reach their full potential, the government fund up to 15 hours free early learning a week for some 2 year olds, and all 3 and 4 year olds.
 This page answers the most common questions about how the free early learning for 2 year olds works.
-To check if your family can get a place, visit the Can I get a 2 year old place? page.
+To check if your family can get a place, click here for an immediate answer or visit the Can I get a 2 year old place? page.
 If you want to know more about free early learning for 3 and 4 year olds, please visit Free early years places for 3 and 4 year olds page.

 It is a free place for eligible 2 year olds at Ofsted registered settings across Walsall.